njwilliams/MMM-Faces/README.md

 ## 6. Turn things on!

 Okay, so have a facial recognition model built and things should work.
 Time to try it out!
+What's happening now is that any time a face is detected, then a request will be sent to MMM-ProfileSwitcher to set a specific profile.
+If the face was recognized, then the profile will be the name set in the Face management UI.
+If the face was not recognized, then the profile will be called "unknown".

-You can edit the config of magic mirror to put in names into each section, by adding a className to every section of the mirror.
+MMM-ProfileSwitcher will activate the appropriate profiles based on that name.
+So, You can edit the config of magic mirror to put in names into each section, by adding a className to every section of the mirror.
 For example, if you only want the calendar to be visible to Nick, then set className="Nick" in the calendar module.
+If you want the calendar to be visible to everyone, then set className="everyone".
+I find that the useful bit of config to have in MMM-ProfileSwitcher is:

+    ignoreModules: ['MMM-ProfileSwitcher', 'MMM-Faces'],
+    everyoneClass: 'everyone',

+Note that you really need to make sure to add MMM-ProfileSwitcher and MMM-Faces into the ignore list, otherwise the mirror won't wake up anything...

 ## 7. Rinse and repeat